EVENT UPDATE: Low Carbon-Transport in Progress: Transforming Transport in Asia

 A stocktake of transforming transport in Asia

-The event will bring together government representatives, civil society, practitioners and the private sector from Asian countries and beyond, providing a platform for live exchanges and thematic sessions to foster peer learning and promote a holistic approach to decarbonisation.
-Through the conference, we aim to strengthen ties within the transport community across Asia and identify additional steps needed to transform our transport-energy systems.
+The event brought together government representatives, civil society, practitioners and the private sector from Asian countries and beyond, providing a platform for live exchanges and thematic sessions to foster peer learning and promote a holistic approach to decarbonisation.
+The conference strengthened ties within the transport community across Asia and identify additional steps needed to transform our transport-energy systems.

 Daily Updates